 Coming from Castelli's sister company Sportful is the Fiandare WS LRR Jacket SS.

-While the name is definitely a mouthful, it's made using Gore's Windstopper Light Rain Resistant fabric, making it a bit lighter weight than the Gabba and sees a more relaxed cut too.
+While the name is definitely a mouthful, it's made using Gore's Windstopper Light Rain Resistant fabric, making it a bit lighter weight than the Gabba and seeing a more relaxed cut too.

-Suggested for temperatures between 5–15°C, the Sportful jacket sees three rear pockets complete with drainage holes, a silicone gripper along the bottom hem, brushed interior, YKK waterproof zipper and an extra high collar.
+Suggested for temperatures between 5–15°C, the Sportful jacket has three rear pockets complete with drainage holes, a silicone gripper along the bottom hem, brushed interior, YKK waterproof zipper and an extra high collar.